f1uffy314/RLGym-PPO-Guide/intro.md

+# Introduction Making your first Rocket League ML bot using RLGym-PPO

+This guide will explain how to get started with RLGym-PPO, a very nice and easy-to-use learning framework for making Rocket League bots.
+I will explain what all of the settings in `example.py` do, and give various recommendations.

+*DISCLAIMER: The recommendations I will give are based on my personal experience, as well as what I have learned from talking to and reading the code of other bot creators.
+I am definitely no expert, and my experience is limited to just a few bots, so some things might not apply as well to yours.
+Experiment and see what works best!
+That's usually the only way to actually know.*

+*If you notice a mistake in this guide, let me know!*

+## Prerequisites
+This guide assumes you have some basic Python experience.
+If you are coming from another language, that's fine too, but you might need to google some basic stuff and watch a few tutorials along the way.
+I won't hand-hold basic Python tasks like adding an import or making a function, nor will I explain what an argument or constructor is.
+If you don't know, google it!

+This guide also assumes you know the basics of Rocket League.
+If you don't know what Rocket League is, I have no idea how you got here.

+You don't need any prior experience in machine learning, and this guide will assume you don't.
+If you already know some of the things I will explain, feel free to skip ahead.

 # Introduction

 ## Installing RLGym-PPO and rlgym-sim:
-Here are the steps to install everything needed:
-*Skip a step if you already have the thing!*
-1. Install [Python](https://www.python.org/downloads/) (make sure to add it to your PATH/environment variables)
-2. Install [Git](https://git-scm.com/downloads) (you can just click through the install with all of the default settings)
-3. Install the `RocketSim` package with `pip install rocketsim`
-4. Install the `rlgym_sim` package with `pip install git+https://github.com/AechPro/rocket-league-gym-sim@main`
-5. [Download the asset dumper](https://github.com/ZealanL/RLArenaCollisionDumper/releases/tag/v1.0.0) and [follow its usage instructions](https://github.com/ZealanL/RLArenaCollisionDumper/blob/main/README.md) to make the `collision_meshes` folder (we will move this later)
+Follow the instructions on https://github.com/AechPro/rlgym-ppo/blob/main/README.md.
-6. If you have an NVIDIA GPU, install [CUDA v11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
+If you have an NVIDIA GPU, you should definitely install PyTorch with GPU support, because it will greatly speed up training.
-7. Install PyTorch from [its website](https://pytorch.org/get-started/locally/) (if you installed CUDA, select the CUDA version, otherwise select CPU)
-8. Make a folder for your bot
-9. Install RLGym-PPO with `pip install git+https://github.com/AechPro/rlgym-ppo`
-10. Steal [example.py](https://github.com/AechPro/rlgym-ppo/blob/main/example.py) from RLGym-PPO and add it to your bot folder
-11. Move `collision_meshes` to your bot folder

-### Wait, where is Rocket League involved?
+### Wait where is Rocket League involved?
 RLGym-PPO uses rlgym-sim, which is a version of RLGym that runs on a simulated version of Rocket League, without actually running the game itself.
 This means that you can use RLGym-PPO on non-windows platforms, without having Rocket League, and can also collect data from the game much faster.

 ## Actually running your bot
-Once you have installed RLGym-PPO, you can run your bot by running `example.py` (you should do this through a command prompt, instead of double-clicking).
+Once you have installed RLGym-PPO, you can run your bot by running `example.py`.

 This will start training the bot, and will report its results to *wandb*, a data platform that you can use to see graphs of various info as your bot trains.
 It will also print out a big list of stuff into the console, which I will elaborate on more in the next section.